fastcheetah/Schoolqanda/ReadMe.md

 Replanning the project
 NEXT THING TO DO
 Build an authentication system with php and mysql and this might take some time but not much hopefully

+Problems
+Ive been trying to fix my xampp I dont know why it wont run